Cocurricular Activities

 Origami Club

 Origami club is a club for people who are interested in learning or know how to do origami.
 We make powerpoints on how to make different origami projects each month that are usually themed to the month.
 We will also be making paper cranes to donate to the Wishing Club Project all year.
-This organization donates the paper cranes to hospice patients.
+This organization donates the paper cranes to hospice pateints.
 Our club also gives back to the school as well.
 Last year we made origami birds and butterflies for the one act, Rainbow Goblins, as props.
 This year we will probably work with the theater again and help make props for Into the Woods.

 Pep Band

-Racial Justice League
+Racial Justice League + Religious Diversity Club

 The Racial Justice League Club strives to create an inclusive and welcoming environment for all Troubies on campus, no matter their background.
 By having proactive conversations and looking at the world around us, we aim to make not only our campus, but the world a more open minded place.
 By focusing on DEI (diversity, equity, and inclusion) work, we work together to find ways to improve our community.